Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 At level 11, you learn to feed others rage as you spread your own anger.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, make a Presence attack against all other creatures within 2 tiles of you.
+When you do so, make a special attack against Presence against all other creatures within 2 tiles of you.
 If you hit, apply 6 + Presence stacks of rage.

 ### Impunity: Rage Beyond Death